logzio/documentation/docs/shipping/Code/node-js.md

 [Project's GitHub repo](https://github.com/logzio/winston-logzio/)
 :::

-This winston plugin is a wrapper for the logzio-nodejs appender, which basically means it just wraps our nodejs logzio shipper.
-With winston-logzio, you can take advantage of the winston logger framework with your Node.js app.
+This winston plugin is a wrapper for the logzio-nodejs appender, allowing you to use the Logz.io shipper with the winston logger framework in your Node.js app.

 ### Configure winston-logzio

-**Before you begin, you'll need**: Winston 3 (If you're looking for Winston 2, checkout v1.0.8).
-If you need to run with Typescript, follow the procedure to set up winston with Typescript.
+**Before you begin, you'll need**: Winston 3 (for Winston 2, see version v1.0.8).
+If you're using Typescript, follow the procedure to set up winston with Typescript.

-##### Add the dependency to your project

-Navigate to your project's folder in the command line, and run this command to install the dependency.
+Install the dependency:

 ```shell
 npm install winston-logzio --save
 ```

-##### Configure winston-logzio

-Here's a sample configuration that you can use as a starting point.
-Use the samples in the code block below or replace the sample with a configuration that matches your needs.
+Use the sample configuration and edit it according to your needs:

 ```javascript
 const winston = require('winston');